ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ## [1] FALSE
 ```

 Processx makes it possible to implement [very advanced things in R](https://www.tidyverse.org/blog/2018/09/processx-3.2.0/#advanced-usage-background-processes), such as a multicore webserver or parallel processing framework, but it is much more complicated than base-R or sys.
-If you just need to execute a single command and get it's output, depending on processx may be overkill, but for advanced applications it is definitely the most powerful of the three.
+If you just need to execute a single command and get its output, depending on processx may be overkill, but for advanced applications it is definitely the most powerful of the three.

 ## Conclusion